hammoaj/node-red-docker-cloudant/README.md

-### Node-RED on the IBM CIO Cirrus platform
+### Node-RED on Docker/Openshift with optional Cloudant/CouchDB filestore

-This repository is an example Node-RED application that can be deployed into IBM CIO Cirrus platform with only a couple clicks.
+This repository is an example Node-RED application that can be deployed into a Red Hat Openshift environment (or other Docker environments) with only a couple clicks.

-### Setting up on IBM Cirrus

-Fork this repository to create a new repository on https://github.ibm.com.

-Go to the Cirrus home page (https://brokered.ciocloudservices.ibm.com/projects) and create a new project.

-Enter the project you just created, click on the *Builds* tab, and create a new build which uses the repository you just created.
-Ensure the build, builds correctly.

-Click on the *Secrets* tab and create a new Secrets file.
-Secrets created in the file will get passed in to the Node-RED application as environment variables.

-Once you have ensure that the build has completed correctly, click on the *Deployments* and create a new deployment which uses the build you just created.
-Enter the application name and route (this will be your URL) and enter the correct container port (unless you have changed it in the settings file, this will be 1880).
-Choose the Secrets file you created in the last step.
-Deploy and check the runtime log

-### Using Cloudant as your file store
+### Using Cloudant or CouchDB database as your file store

 By default, this uses a local filestore at `/data` which should be mounted as persistent storage.

-You can use Cloudant as your filestore by setting the full URL of a Cloudant instance in a Secrets file.
+Alternatively you can use Cloudant as your filestore by setting the full URL of a Cloudant/CouchDB instance in a Secrets file (Openshift) or environment variables (Docker).

-- Create a new Cloudant instance on IBM Cloud and create a set of credentials
+- Create a new Cloudant/CouchDB instance and create a set of credentials
-- In the credentials file, there will be an entry for *url*, make a note of the full URL
+- If you are using Cloudant, there will be an entry for *url*, make a note of the full URL.
+For CouchDB use the URL of your instance with the user name and password you have set up.
-- In Cirrus, click on the *Secrets* tab and add a new secret to the file you created earlier:
+- In Openshift, click on the *Secrets* tab and add a new secret to the file you created earlier:
    Secret name: `NODE_RED_STORAGE_URL`
    Secret value: URL from the Cloudant credentials file
 - Redeploy the application